mvsoom/gedankenpolizei/QA.md

 - A module for Reddit scraping and vetting tools which are reusable and robust.
 Used for SLOW.
 - Nearly-realtime vision using subsecond video captioning in conjunction with an aggregation pipeline.
 Used for FAST.
 - Realtime streaming of coherent thought-like text given the SLOW and FAST thought streams.
 Used for RAW.
-- A module for Markdown logging which can be monitored live with `mdcat`.
+- A module for Markdown logging which can be monitored live with [`mdcat`](https://github.com/swsnr/mdcat).
 Handy for debugging and logging apps that process images.

 More information can be found in other Markdown files in this repo.

 ## Why the single HTML file?

 This was done as convenience to sidestep CORS issues during local development.
-Also, as I don't know anything about front-end web development or `three.js`, it was heavily co-written with AI, and a single file is convenient for that.
+Also, as I don't know anything about front-end web development or [`three.js`](https://threejs.org/), it was heavily co-written with AI, and a single file is convenient for that.

+## Do I have to use Google Chrome to view the frontend client?

+No, I tested it with Chromium (126.0.6478.182) and it works.
+Also works with Firefox (tested 129.0.1) but the sound is off for some reason (it is generated live from pink noise).

 ## Why is the SLOW database gated?

 Downloading the SLOW database requires setting `HF_TOKEN_READ` in the `.env` file.
 This prevents legal issues with Redit content redistribution and reduces possibility of abuse.
-More on this in `REDDIT.md`.
+More on this in [`REDDIT.md`](./src/slow/reddit/REDDIT.md).

 ## What can it do more?